US, Indo-Pacific allies to expand India’s vaccine production

 “I know that addressing the genocide against Uyghur Muslims is something that will be a topic of discussion with the Chinese directly next week,” Psaki said.

-AP Writer Rod McGuirk in Canberra, Australia, contributed to this report.
+AP Writer Rod McGuirk in Canberra, Australia, and Jonathan Lemire in Washington contributed to this report.